ReDI-School/intro-java/exercises/simple_methods.md

 `For max = 5 the method shall return 15, because 1 + 2 + 3 + 4 + 5 are equal to 15`

+## multiplyNumbers

+Write a method `public static int multiplyNumbers(int max)` which multiplies all numbers from 1 to max using a while loop.

+E.g.:

+`For max = 5 the method shall return 120, because 1 * 2 * 3 * 4 * 5 gives 120.`

+## findClosestDivisbleNumber

+Write a method `public static int findClosestDivisibleNumber(int number, int divisor)` which finds the number which is divisible by another number and which is closest to another given number

+E.g.:

+`Number given is 13.
+Given divisor is 5.
+Result shall be 10.`

 ## areEqual

 Write a method that, given four `int`, returns if they're all equal, so if they all have the same value.